 The creature stuck its face in the porthole, it contoured its large head perfectly.
 It looked like the sandfin had a face growing out of its side.
 The creature was a Finiku, large-eared with a wide flat face.
-The Finiku's hair was light and wild, not a single strand seemed to point in the same direction.
+The Finiku's hair was light and wild, not a single strand seemed to point in the same direction, all, except for a chunk of hair fused together.
+It was covered in pinny tar and coiled in a thick braid.
+Pinny tar was a thick, black substance used to protect ropes on a sandfin.
+The Finiku's hands too were stained with it, from handling ropes all day.
 Eka giggled, and watched as Lupin approached the porthole so the Finiku could see better.
 Even when standing close, still, the sandfinner's eyes looked everywhere but in the right place.

 "Specters!
 WARAN DI!
-Ahh how Nono arriev in Ash Plain?
-Nono noon sight take is no good!
+Ahh how Nono be in Ash Plain?
+Nono noonsight it be no good!
 NO good!"

 “What?
 No. This is the central rim.
 We're fleshy people.
 We're right in front of you!
 Can’t you see us?”
 Lupin asked, perplexed.